Skip to main content

 • Christopher N. "Chris" Hewitt

-Christopher N. "Chris" Hewitt is an attorney in the Winston-Salem office of Womble Bond Dickinson (US) LLP.
-He focuses his practice in the areas of generational wealth transfer planning, trust and estate administration and tax-exempt planning, and has experience assisting clients with transferring wealth during lifetime and at death and advising individual and corporate Trustees on trust administration issues.
+Christopher N. "Chris" Hewitt is of counsel with Womble Bond Dickinson (US) LLP in Raleigh.
+He is a corporate & securities and private wealth lawyer, focusing his practice in the areas of generational wealth transfer planning, trust and estate administration and tax-exempt planning.

-Chris received his B.B.A. in Trust and Wealth Management from Campbell University and his J.D. from Wake Forest University School of Law.
+Chris earned his B.B.A., summa cum laude, in Trust and Wealth Management from Campbell University and his J.D., cum laude, from Wake Forest University School of Law.

 Click here for more information about Chris.